barionleg/cesium.wiki.gs/CZML-Structure.md

 The `interpolationAlgorithm` specifies the algorithm to use to interpolate a value at a different time from the provided data.
 The available algorithms are described on the [[CZML Content]] page.
 The `interpolationDegree` property specifies the degree of the polynomial to use for interpolation.
 For example, `1` means linear interpolation and `2` means quadratic interpolation.
 If these properties are not specified, linear interpolation is used.

+It is not necessary for the time of every sample to fall within the interval that contains it, but the samples will not be used outside their interval.
+This is useful to provide better accuracy with higher-degree interpolation.

 ## EventSource and Streaming

 Putting an entire CZML document in one big JSON array makes it difficult to load the document incrementally.
 Today's web browsers allow some access to a stream before it is complete, but parsing and interpreting the incomplete data requires slow and cumbersome string manipulations.
 To faciliate high-performance streaming, CZML may also be streamed using modern browsers' [server-sent events](http://dev.w3.org/html5/eventsource/) (`EventSource`) API.
 When using this API, each CZML packet is streamed to the client as a separate event: